mitjafelicijan/clutch/README.md

 These three programs together gives us tiling window manager, lean terminal emulator and dynamic menu (program launcher).

+All this is achieved with [Xephyr](https://en.wikipedia.org/wiki/Xephyr) which allows us to run nested X server.

 ## Tips and tricks

 - If you resize the window execute `xrandr` program in your `Xephyr` session to